PetervanLunteren/object_detection_tutorial/README.md

-# object detection files
+# Train your own object detection model - machine learning for dummies
-Here are some files listed which are useful when training an algorithm to recognise objects in images.

-Manual and terminal commands will follow soon.
+In progress - content will will be available soon.